busse/bha/_posts/2020-04-18-week-1-retrospective--forming-structure-context.md

   - 2:30pm - 3:00pm: Reflection / Journaling
   - 3:00pm - 4:30pm: Block 4 (PE): Outside & Moving!

 Voila!
-We now had the *structure* for the day that we so badly needly.
+We now had the *structure* for the day that we so badly needed.

 The "Day 1" block themes were very forming-focused, and were assigned as: